SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

 Before we dive deeper, let us remark that there are two very different ways that one can accelerate an ODE solution with GPUs.
-There is one case where `u` is very big and `f` is very expensive but very structured, and you use GPUs to accelerate the computation of said `f`.
+There is one case where `u` is very big and `f` is very expensive, but very structured, and you use GPUs to accelerate the computation of said `f`.
 The other use case is where `u` is very small but you want to solve the ODE `f` over many different initial conditions (`u0`) or parameters `p`.
 In that case, you can use GPUs to parallelize over different parameters and initial conditions.
 In other words: